Percolation on the stationary distributions of the voter model with stirring: Preliminaries

 where

-We see from the definition above that each $(Y^{x_i}_t)_{t \geq 0}$ is a continuous-time simple random walk on~$\Z^d$ with rate $1+\mathsf{v}$, i.e., the holding times between jumps are i.i.d. with Exp($1+\mathsf v$) distribution and when a jump occurs at time $t$ and $Y^{x_i}_{t^-} = x \in \Z^d$, then~$Y^{x_i}_t$ is uniformly distributed on the nearest neighbours of~$x$.
-Moreover, for~$i \neq j$, when~$Y^{x_i}_t$ and~$Y^{x_j}_t$ are in neighboring positions, say~$Y^{x_i}_t=w\sim z=Y^{x_j}_t$, they interact in two possible ways.
-First, with rate~$\mathsf v/(2d)$, they exchange their positions.
-Second, with rate~$1/(2d)$, the particle at~$w$ jumps on top of the particle at~$z$, and with rate~$1/(2d)$, the particle at~$z$ jumps on top of the particle at~$w$; in either case, they coalesce, and move together from then onwards.\\
+We see from the definition above that each $(Y^{x_i}_t)_{t \geq 0}$ is a continuous-time simple random walk on~$\Z^d$ with rate $1+\mathsf{v}$, i.e., the holding times between jumps are i.i.d.
+Exp($1+\mathsf v$) random variables and when a jump occurs at time $t$ and site $Y^{x_i}_{t^-} = x \in \Z^d$, then~$Y^{x_i}_t$ is uniformly distributed on the nearest neighbours of~$x$.
+Moreover, for~$i \neq j$, when~$Y^{x_i}_t$ and~$Y^{x_j}_t$ are in neighboring positions, say~$Y^{x_i}_t=w\sim z=Y^{x_j}_t$, they can interact in two possible ways.
+First, with rate~$\mathsf v/(2d)$ they exchange their positions.
+Second, with rate~$1/(2d)$ the particle at~$w$ jumps on top of the particle at~$z$, and with rate~$1/(2d)$ the particle at~$z$ jumps on top of the particle at~$w$; in either case, they coalesce, and move together from then onward.